 - It’s also important to reward actions not traits!

-- Don’t get stuck in the definition of ‘the genius’ – see this word from another angle
+- Don’t get stuck in the definition of a genius and see this word from another angle

 - Always reflect!
-Stop each week and look behind – be grateful and analyse positively your efforts!
+Stop each week and look behind and be grateful and analyse positively your efforts!

 - Place effort before talent!

 - Abandon images and preconceptions!
 Don’t try to achieve someone else’s vision instead form your own.